vikatti/vikatti/README.md

 🌱 I’m currently learning how to use Python more effectively and sharpening my skill in R and building Shiny Apps

-🤔 I’m looking for help with deploying my R/Shiny and Python apps in production.
+🤔 I’m looking for help with deploying my R/Shiny and Python apps in OpenShift.

 👯 I’m looking to collaborate on automating reports and creating dashboards using R.